 In accordance with the Sutton Community Schools Admissions Arrangements for Entry in 2022/2023:

 Please read the following information about our available Nursery classes:

-From September 2022, all of our Nursery classes will be on our Hackbridge Corner (Hackbridge Road, SM6 7AX) site
+As of September 2022, all of our Nursery classes are based on our Hackbridge Corner (Hackbridge Road, SM6 7AX) site.

 a) 15 HOURS UNIVERSAL FREE EDUCATION ONLY